amitverma86/Brain-Computer-Interface/README.md

 # Brain-Computer Interface (BCI) Projects

-This repository contains coursework and personal explorations into brain signal processing and Brain-Computer Interface technologies.
+This repository contains a section of personal explorations into brain signal processing and Brain-Computer Interface technologies.
 It includes signal acquisition, preprocessing, feature extraction, and classification using machine learning.
+The task, given to us at a Hackathon event, was to enhance the code and use the interface to compete in a racing game.

 ## 🧪 Projects